Harshit001-ctrl/Task-List-Manager-with-Editable-Table/README.md

 5. We use the task table from SHADCCN Ui to show the data in the form of tables this is the ode of task tables
 ![image_alt](https://github.com/Harshit001-ctrl/Task-List-Manager-with-Editable-Table/blob/5175b9a5ceb1ffbe8334ab49801df77772224088/Task%20Table.png)

-it is shown in the form of table
+it is shown in the form of a table
 ![image_alt](https://github.com/Harshit001-ctrl/Task-List-Manager-with-Editable-Table/blob/5175b9a5ceb1ffbe8334ab49801df77772224088/task%20Table%202.png)

+after downloading first of all use -- npm install react When using this make sure to download all frameWorks like React + Vite - npm create vite@latest my-react-app --template Tailwind CSS
+Shadcn UI
+Radix UI